 -- The first section of this topic is shown below --

-- Fungal organism with thin-walled, septate, branching hyphae; sized 2.5-5 microns.
+- Filamentous fungus.
+Thin-walled, septate, branching hyphae; sized 2.5-5 microns.

-- Ubiquitous; typically found in soil, sewage, brackish/polluted water.
+- Ubiquitous environmental mold; typically found in soil, sewage, brackish/polluted water.

-- Identificaiton through fungal culture is imperative as histopathology is indistinguishable from Aspergillus.
+- Identification through fungal culture is imperative as histopathology it is indistinguishable from Aspergillus.

 - Acquisition through inhalation or traumatic inoculation through the skin.